Scheduling follow-up observations of energetic transients with the neutrino target scheduler (NuTS): Structure of the software

 \subsection{Scheduler module}

 The list of observable sources can be extensive, with up to tens or hundreds of observable sources per night.
-However, only a few of those sources can be scheduled for observation, because the observation time is limited, and in some cases, only a few re-pointings can be performed during each observation run, which was the case for the EUSO-SPB2 mission.
-Consequently, about 5 re-pointings in azimuth can be scheduled every night, typically.
-For these reasons, a scheduling strategy (thus a prioritization strategy), is required to select the most interesting sources for observation.
-In the software, we provide the user with several choices of prioritization criteria.
-To do so, several parameters can be modified in the configuration file, under \verb|settings.scheduler|.
-The main parameters are \verb|strategy_priority_sort|, \verb|strategy_priority_max|, \verb|strategy_obstime|, and \verb|strategy_obsprev|.
+However, only a few of those sources can be scheduled for observation because the observation time is limited, and in some cases, only a few re-pointings can be performed during each observation run.
+For instance, for the EUSO-SPB2 mission, about five re-pointings in azimuth could be scheduled every night.
+To efficiently select the most promising sources for observation, a scheduling strategy is implemented and managed by the scheduler module.
+The scheduler can be executed using the following command

+where \verb|<option>| is set to \verb|schedule|, or other options \verb|obs_sched| and \verb|all| that allow the user to run at once the observability and scheduler modules.
+We first describe the algorithm responsible for scheduling individual sources, followed by the procedure that defines the sequence in which they are considered.